TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet.md

 }
 ```

 The required props are component `width` and `height`, along with `minRowCount` and `minColumnCount`, the minimum number of rows and columns to display.
+Here's a minimal example of using the component.

 ```tsx
 <VirtualSpreadsheet